 Questions to ask when planning your website redesign

-If you’re in search of website redesign tips to figure out what you need to change, then you’ll want to start by asking yourself key questions about your current website design.
+If you’re looking to figure out what you need to change, you’ll want to start by asking yourself key questions about your current website design.
 The following questions will help you understand where your current website’s issues lie and how your website can be improved.

 What do you think needs work on your website?

 If you’ve identified the need for a website redesign, then you should have some idea of what areas of your current website need work.
 However, you should still go through your entire site to see if you can pick up on anything that you think needs to be addressed.
 Pay attention to:

 - How long pages take to load

 - How easy it is to navigate

 - If visitors are engaging with your content